 5.2.3.3.1 General

-A Roaming QBC CHF CDR is used to collect charging information related to Roaming QBC in V-SMF, and the PDU session charging CHF CDR is used to collect charging information related to Roaming QBC in H-SMF.
+A Roaming QBC CHF CDR is used to collect charging information related to Roaming QBC in V-SMF, and Optional, the PDU session charging CHF CDR is used to collect charging information related to Roaming QBC in H-SMF.
 QoS flow containers per PDU session can be added in the CHF CDRs by the CHF, upon receiving a Charging Data Request.

 The charging information received from the CHF consists of a set of containers, which are added as "List Multiple QFI container" parameter of the CHF CDRs.
 Each container identifies the configured counts (volume separated for uplink and downlink, elapsed time) per QoS Flow, associated with the changed charging conditions.

-A roaming CHF CDR shall be opened when the CHF receives Charging Data Request [Initial] indicating "in-bound roamer".
+A Roaming QBC CHF CDR shall be opened when the CHF receives Charging Data Request [Initial] indicating "in-bound roamer".

 5.2.3.3.2 Triggers for CHF CDR charging information addition for roaming QBC